-Karel is an elected member of the Coordination Team (CT) of AESOP Young Academics since 2015.
+He regularly published peer-reviewed articles and book(chapter)s.
+Karel was an elected member of the Coordination Team (CT) of AESOP Young Academics 2015-2017.
 He became chair of the CT in 2016 and is hereby board member of the Executive Committee (ExCo) of AESOP.

 Chandrima Mukhopadhyay is an architect and planner.
 She completed her PhD from School of Architecture Planning and Landscape, Newcastle University, UK with a competitive PhD studentship in Spatial Planning and Environment.
 She was affiliated to Faculty of Planning, CEPT University, Ahmedabad, India, as an Assistant Professor.